geanatz/Broker-App/documentation/logs_windows.md

 ✅ SPLASH: Services reloaded successfully for new consultant ✅ SPLASH: Consultant reset completed successfully
 📥 FIREBASE_SERVICE: Chunk 1 returned 1 meetings
-✅ FIREBASE_SERVICE: Successfully fetched 1 meetings from 1 chunks in 299ms
+✅ FIREBASE_SERVICE: Successfully fetched 1 meetings from 1 chunks in 243ms
-FIREBASE_SERVICE: team_meetings_ms | ms=299, tokens=2
+FIREBASE_SERVICE: team_meetings_ms | ms=243, tokens=2
-✅ SPLASH_SERVICE: Successfully fetched 1 meetings on attempt 1 (567ms)
+✅ SPLASH_SERVICE: Successfully fetched 1 meetings on attempt 1 (417ms)
-SPLASH_SERVICE: refresh_meetings_cache_ms | ms=567
+SPLASH_SERVICE: refresh_meetings_cache_ms | ms=417
 💾 SPLASH_SERVICE: Cached 1 meetings for team Echipa Andreea
 ✅ SPLASH_SERVICE: Successfully refreshed meetings cache: 1 meetings
-[FIREBASE] MEETINGS: getAllMeetings loaded 0 in 252ms 🎨 TITLEBAR: Loaded color index 2 for consultant rOuoeQR5gsgA7Q4wirKHhkuz7yC3
+🎨 TITLEBAR: Loaded color index 7 for consultant rOuoeQR5gsgA7Q4wirKHhkuz7yC3
-[ERROR:flutter/shell/common/shell.cc(1064)] The 'plugins.flutter.io/firebase_firestore/query/3bcec795-9d18-40e0-b06d-db790469c10d' channel sent a message from native to Flutter on a non-platform thread.
+[ERROR:flutter/shell/common/shell.cc(1064)] The 'plugins.flutter.io/firebase_firestore/query/fc464b4e-6577-4278-b733-30a1bb95b343' channel sent a message from native to Flutter on a non-platform thread.
 Platform channel messages must be sent on the platform thread.
 Failure to do so may result in data loss or crashes, and must be fixed in the plugin or application code creating that channel.
 See https://docs.flutter.dev/platform-integration/platform-channels#channels-and-platform-threading for more information.
-[ERROR:flutter/shell/common/shell.cc(1064)] The 'plugins.flutter.io/firebase_firestore/query/eb88f2a6-4302-4bb0-83e5-1a54fc5b58c9' channel sent a message from native to Flutter on a non-platform thread.
+[ERROR:flutter/shell/common/shell.cc(1064)] The 'plugins.flutter.io/firebase_firestore/query/44e81145-f352-4cc1-a696-53a2f453ec75' channel sent a message from native to Flutter on a non-platform thread.
 Platform channel messages must be sent on the platform thread.
 Failure to do so may result in data loss or crashes, and must be fixed in the plugin or application code creating that channel.
 See https://docs.flutter.dev/platform-integration/platform-channels#channels-and-platform-threading for more information.
+CLIENTS_SERVICE: load_clients_ms | ms=108
 ✅ CALENDAR_DATA_UPDATE: Complete reload successful (1 meetings)
 CALENDAR_CACHE: ALL_CACHES_CLEARED - Cleared 0 items, Performance reset
 ✅ CALENDAR_INSTANT: All 13 weeks pre-cached in 1ms
 ✅ CALENDAR_DATA_UPDATE: Successfully updated with 1 meetings in 3ms
-CLIENTS_SERVICE: load_clients_ms | ms=355
 🔄 SPLASH: Invalidating cache with enhanced state management ✅ SPLASH: Cache invalidation completed successfully
 📊 DASHBOARD_SERVICE: Loaded 3 consultants | isSupervisor: false | Teams excluded: 0